jrdhansen/Fin5350Homework/FinalEssay.md

 ## What Should Computational Economists Do?

-Before diving headfirst into the argument of the role of a computational economist, we must address the foundation upon which this discussion will be based: namely, a definition of what economics is.
+⋅⋅⋅Before diving headfirst into the argument of the role of a computational economist, we must address the foundation upon which this discussion will be based: namely, a definition of what economics is.
 Then we may proceed into discussing what the role of an economist is, and what part computation plays in that role.